How to use glTF-Blender-IO-MSFS to export and import 3D data between Blender and MSFS

 For Google Map data downloaded with Google Earth Decoder, the ".gltf" file is stored under the "modelLib" folder.

-PC This will load the LOD0 data.
-Select all of this and drag and drop it into the LOD0 collection you created earlier.
+Once loading is complete, select all of them and drag and drop them into the collection for LOD0 you created earlier.

 For Google Map data downloaded with the Google Earth Decoder, the texture files are stored under the "modelLib\texture" folder.